Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/3-debugging.rst

             xsct% targets 3
             xsct% rst -processor

    The command `rst -processor` clears the reset on an individual processor core.
-This step is important because when the Versal ACAP boots up the JTAG boot mode, all the Cortex- A72 and Cortex-R5F cores are held in reset.
+This step is important because when the AMD Versal |trade| device boots the JTAG boot mode, all the Cortex- A72 and Cortex-R5F cores are held in reset.
 You must clear the resets on each core, before debugging on these cores.
 The `rst` command in XSDB can be used to clear the resets.

    .. note::